 You have several options when choosing a health care provider to take care of you during your pregnancy and childbirth.
 You also have a choice of whether to deliver your baby in a hospital or at home.

-If you want to have your baby in a hospital, you can usually choose to receive care from a family physician who provides obstetrics care, an obstetrician/gynecologist (Ob/Gyn), an obstetrician, or a certified nurse-midwife.
+If you want to have your baby in a hospital, you can usually choose to receive care from a family physician who provides obstetrics care, an obstetrician/gynecologist (Ob/Gyn), or a certified nurse-midwife.

 If you're a Group Health member, you don't need a referral to use a midwife.
-You can make an appointment directly with a licensed midwife who has a contract with Group Health.
+You can make an appointment directly with a licensed midwife in your plan's network.
 Check our Provider Directory or contact Customer Service for names and phone numbers of licensed midwives in your area.

 At your appointment with a licensed midwife, you'll go over your medical history together and decide whether a home birth is a good choice for you.
 If you decide you'd like to have a home birth, you'll be asked to sign an informed consent form for prenatal care and home birth with the licensed midwife.